NativeScript/nativescript-angular-guide/src/chapters/chapter0.md

 <img src="images/banner.png" class="banner-image" alt="NativeScript and Angular 2 logos">

+Welcome to the NativeScript & Angular 2 getting started guide.
+In this hands-on tutorial, you’ll build a cross-platform iOS and Android app from scratch.

+> **WARNING 🚧**: This guide is being actively written and is not complete.
+If you find an error in the guide please report the problem at <https://github.com/tjvantoll/nativescript-angular-guide>.
+Pull requests are also welcome 😀

+### What is NativeScript?
+What is Angular 2?

-[NativeScript](https://www.nativescript.org/) is a framework for building completely native iOS and Android apps using JavaScript and CSS, and Angular JS is one of the most popular open source JavaScript frameworks for application development.
+[NativeScript](https://www.nativescript.org/)  is a framework for building native iOS and Android apps using JavaScript and CSS.
+NativeScript renders UIs with the native platform’s rendering engine—no [WebViews](http://developer.telerik.com/featured/what-is-a-webview/)—resulting in native-like performance and UX.
+Angular JS is one of the most popular open source JavaScript frameworks for application development.

 The latest version of Angular, [Angular 2](https://angular.io/), makes it possible to use Angular outside of a web browser, and developers at [Telerik](http://www.telerik.com/) (the company that created and maintains NativeScript) [have been working closely with developers at Google](https://docs.google.com/document/d/1J6fZcVbVa6uONVCJIox2A3Jn5TWgspLufmryfA1OXGk/edit#heading=h.trgonlvb0z3j) to make Angular 2 in NativeScript a reality.

-The result is a framework that allows you to build native apps using the same framework—and in some cases the same code—that you use to build Angular 2 web apps, with the performance you’d expect from native code.
+The result is a framework that allows you to build mobile apps using the same framework—and in some cases the same code—that you use to build Angular 2 web apps, with the performance you’d expect from native code.
 Let’s look at how it all works by building an app.

-> **WARNING #1**: Although NativeScript itself is a production-ready framework that drives [many apps in the app stores today](https://www.nativescript.org/showcases), NativeScript’s Angular integration is still in an alpha stage.
+> **WARNING**: Although NativeScript itself is a production-ready framework that drives [many apps in the app stores today](https://www.nativescript.org/showcases), NativeScript’s Angular integration is still in an alpha stage.
 If you run into issues when using the Angular integration, please report them on https://github.com/NativeScript/nativescript-angular.
-If you’re looking for a guide on using the production-ready flavor of NativeScript head to the [official Getting Started Guide](http://docs.nativescript.org/start/getting-started).
+If you’re looking for a guide on using the production-ready flavor of NativeScript, head to the [official Getting Started Guide](http://docs.nativescript.org/start/getting-started).

-> **WARNING #2 🚧**: This guide is being actively written.
-If you choose to go through this today you’ll certainly find grammatical errors and steps that just don’t work.
-If you find an error in the guide please report the problem at <https://github.com/tjvantoll/nativescript-angular-guide>.
-Pull requests are also welcome 😀

 ### What you're building